 The Body Language of Guinea Pigs

 You will be able to understand your little friend better if you also learn to decipher the guinea pigs’ body language.
-Different actions on their own can mean a lot.
-But body language can also be beneficial when it comes to an understanding what guinea pigs sounds mean.
+Different actions on their own can mean a lot but body language can also be beneficial when it comes to an understanding of what guinea pigs sounds mean.

 Purring, for example, can be a sign of entirely different psychological states.
-Hearing the sound alone won’t help you figure out what your guinea pig is genuinely experiencing.
-But when you understand the body language of your beloved pet, you will be able to tell with nearly a 100% guarantee what kind of emotion your guinea pig is experiencing at the moment.
+Hearing the sound alone won’t help you figure out what your guinea pig is genuinely experiencing but when you understand the body language of your beloved pet you will be able to tell with nearly a 100% guarantee what kind of emotion your guinea pig is experiencing at the moment.
 So let’s start with the body language of guinea pigs.

 Let’s start with one of the cutest guinea pig ‘gestures’.
-When these animals touch noises, it means that they are greeting each other.
+When these animals touch noses it means that they are greeting each other.
 Cuteness overload, right?

 An incredibly funny and cute thing that guinea pigs tend to do.
 If you have been an owner of this furry ball for at least a few weeks, the chances are high that you have already seen your pet rapidly hop up in the air.
-Such an action reminds of popcorn flying around in a microwave.
-If you have an older guinea pig, it might still popcorn from time to time, but without jumping up in the air, of course.
+Such an action reminds of a popcorn flying around in a microwave.
+If you have an older guinea pig, it might still popcorn from time to time but without jumping up in the air of course.

 This sweet action means that your beloved guinea pig is excited and happy.
 It might also be in the mood to play around a little.
 Such a form of body language can be accompanied by wheeking or/and chutting.

 This is where guinea pigs are just like the majority of other animals.
-Sniffing is a way of finding out what’s going on around.
-The little lads sniff the air, each other, you, their food, bed, what not.
+Sniffing is a way of finding out what’s going on.
+The little lads sniff the air, each other, you, their food, bed and other different things.
 Such an action proves to us yet again that guinea pigs are extremely curious animals.

-Strutting means walking around stiffly and in an arrogant manner.
-Guinea pigs can be doing that for two reasons.
-It is either the mating season when one cavy is trying to ‘dance’ in front of the other.
-Or it can be a sign of aggression.
-Especially, if there is a new neighbor in the cage.
-Sometimes simultaneously with strutting guinea pigs can be teeth chattering.
-That certainly can turn into a dangerous situation, so make sure to stay alert.
+Strutting means walking around stiffly and in an arrogant manner and guinea pigs can be doing that for two reasons.
+It is either the mating season when one cavy is trying to ‘dance’ in front of the other or it can be a sign of aggression (especially, if there is a new neighbor in the cage).
+Sometimes simultaneously with strutting guinea pigs can be teeth chattering and that certainly can turn into a dangerous situation so make sure to stay alert.

 You can sometimes find guinea pigs standing motionless.
 That doesn’t necessarily mean that something is wrong.
-If the animal is merely uncertain about something, it prefers not to move for a while to figure out what its further actions should be.
+If the animal is merely uncertain about something, it prefers not to move for a while until it figures out what its further actions should be.
 Needless to say that guinea pigs remain silent while being frozen.

 Are there any specific sounds that only your precious guinea pig makes?
 Don’t forget to share all the funny and interesting stories in the comments!